Loesgar/mvsr/README.md

 The exact usage differs between the languages.

 We currently support the following languages (see the individual documentation for usage instructions).
-Generally there is a distinction between a convenient (easy to use) interface and a technical (low-level) interface.
+Generally there is a distinction between a easy to use (high-level) interface and a technical (low-level) interface.
 The latter only exposes the raw bindings and should only be used to embed the algorithms in a bigger application.

-For data analysis we recommend a language with a convenient interface, for the easiest and most feature rich experience we currently recommend using [Python](lang/python/README.md).
+For data analysis we recommend a language with a high-level interface, for the easiest and most feature rich experience we currently recommend using [Python](lang/python/README.md).

-### Convenient
+### High-Level

 - [Python](lang/python/README.md)
 <!-- [Julia](lang/julia/README.md)-->